Traore wins 2022 Kuenyehia Prize for Contemporary Art | Ghana News Agency

 By Simon Asare

-Accra, Jan.
-13, GNA – Daouda Traore, a contemporary artist from Mali, has won the 2022 Kuenyehia Prize for Contemporary Art.
+Accra, Jan.14, GNA – Daouda Traore, a contemporary artist from Mali, has won the 2022 Kuenyehia Prize for Contemporary Art.

 With 178 artists competing for the prize, Traore, who prides his artwork on giving life to neglected materials including worn sheets, sacks of millet, and wire, won the ultimate $5000 cash prize.